BigBawsLexus/Sellfy-mfa/README.md

-# Sellfy Products Table - Frontend Test
+# Sellfy Frontend Test Submission

-This is a small React application that fetches product data from a remote JSON endpoint and displays it in a responsive table.
+This is a small React application that fetches product data from a remote JSON endpoint and displays it in a table.
 It includes a modal for product details and a dropdown menu for sharing or deleting items.

 ## Features